Permanent Care vs Foster Care vs Adoption in Victoria: What's Actually Different

 The PCO achieves most of the same goals.
 From a practical standpoint, a PCO gives carers the legal security, independence, and decision-making authority that most people are looking for.
 The main thing it doesn't do is change the birth certificate — which some people care about and others don't.

-If someone tells you that fostering can lead to adoption in Victoria, they're not wrong in theory, but they're describing something that happens perhaps a dozen times a year across the entire state.
+If someone tells you that fostering can lead to adoption in Victoria, they're not wrong in theory, but adoption is extremely rare in the care system.
 The realistic permanency pathway is a PCO.

 Free Download